raspberrypi/documentation/hardware/raspberrypi/boot_diagnostics.md

 This display can be disabled using the DISABLE_HDMI option, see [Pi4 Bootloader Configuration](./bcm2711_bootloader_config.md).

 N.B.
-This is purely for diagnosing boot failures, this is not an interactive bootloader.
-That operation can be performed later on in the boot by NOOBS / U-BOOT etc.
+This is purely for diagnosing boot failures; it is not an interactive bootloader.
+If you require an interactive bootloader, consider using a tool such as NOOBS or U-Boot.